Christian Arrogance, Self-Righteousness

 This attitude of Arrogance of many modern Christians spills over into another related Sinful behavior, Self-Righteousness.
 The Bible has a lot to say about that, too, including Deut.
 9:4; Job 9:20; 35:2; Proverbs 12:15; 16:12; 20:6; 21:2; 30:12; Jer 2:35; 2 Cor 10:12: Rev 3:17.

 That is a very misguided effort at fulfilling the Bible's guidance toward Witnessing (John 15:27; Acts 1:8, many more).
 Witnessing, as a humble Christian, is one thing, quite admirable, and even required.
-Lecturing as though one is an absolute expert, is something entirely different!
+Lecturing as though one is an absolute and perfect expert, is something entirely different!
 Witnessing is a wonderful thing.
 Jesus would clearly want all Witnessing to demonstrate the Humility He tried to Teach us.
 He clearly would NOT condone any arrogant action of claiming superiority to those being lectured to!
 As soon as any Christian starts to "ANNOUNCE" the Truth, that person is unintentionally demonstrating an enormous gap in his/her Christianity.
 It should quickly be repaired before further attempts are made at Witnessing.

 The saddest part of this is that such people have absolutely no chance of seeing the point of these comments or ever improving that behavior!
 Their belief in their own perfection of Faith is so great that even comments like these are seen as "ignorant people trying to criticize their perfection".
 They seem to have forgotten that we are all sin-prone and unavoidably flawed.
 Yet, their own sense of self-perfection initiates a self-pride (also non-Christian) that they see as beyond any reproach.
 Only a single person could ever rightfully criticize them, their own Minister, but that is the same person who TAUGHT them those bad behaviors!

 It seems to me that for anyone to LEARN anything, a TEACHER is often beneficial.
 As a Pastor, a main function of mine is to be a Teacher.
 It seems to me that my job description REQUIRES me to speak up!
 My intention has never been to "criticize" such people, as I don't think it's my place to do so.
 Instead, I feel a responsibility, as a Christian and as a Pastor, to attempt to "plant a seed" regarding possibly improving one's Christian Walk.
 But it appears that such people feel that they have ALREADY completed their Christian Walk, that they are already "perfect in their understanding of God's Plan and everything about it".
 They don't need no stinkin' seeds!
-I do not claim to be the smartest person on Earth, but I still find it very sad that they see exactly zero value in my comments which are intended to try to be of benefit to them.
+I do not claim to be the smartest person on Earth, but I still find it very sad that they see exactly zero value in my comments which are intended to try to be of benefit specifically for them.

-A relative, who is nearing the end of her life, recently ripped into me in this regard, with a viciousness that was quite impressive!
-I had merely made what I thought were minimal diplomatic comments regarding her ensuring a wonderful future in Heaven, as she certainly spent a lifetime extremely devoted to the Lord.
-However, I am not sure that Jesus will be Pleased with her enormous self-righteousness and conceit regarding what He tried to Teach us.
-Of course, I did not use any terms that harsh, and I tried to be as diplomatic as a quiet Pastor can be!
-Once she realized what I was trying to suggest, she said something that is really terrifying!
+After a number of such tirades (all before any food was even ordered!), I finally said something, which was the gentlest possible approach to the matter of this text.
+Of course, I did not use any terms that were harsh, and I tried to be as diplomatic as a quiet Pastor can be!
+Once she realized that I was trying to suggest CHANGES in her words, she said something that is really terrifying!
 She said "MY Salvation is guaranteed!
-YOU are the one who has a lot of doubt!"
+YOU are the one who has a lot of doubt about getting to Heaven!"
 In just two sentences, she managed to demonstrate nearly everything that Jesus Taught against!
 She was extremely arrogant in her claim, as well as denigrating and insulting to me!
+She implied that I was a truly ignorant and stupid Christian Pastor!
 We had just met for lunch at a restaurant, and I told her that I was about to get up to leave.
 And she had no clue why!
 In her mind, she was just expressing "absolute facts"!

 Wow!
 My understanding is that even people like Saint Augustine and Saint Thomas Aquinas and all the other famous Christian Fathers, still felt an uncertainty regarding their Salvation.
 That has always been my understanding, that you did your best at becoming the best Christian you can during your life, and then Jesus would evaluate how well you did!
 Yes, it is tempting to think that a Billy Graham or a Mother Teresa probably had a real good chance of getting into Heaven!
 But when a Christian simply says that she is GUARANTEED in, I tend to suspect that there is something wrong!

 I had hoped to possibly simply plant a seed regarding her possibly doing some introspection regarding that issue, enhancing her Christianity.
-But the response was amazing and vicious, including the references to Satan leading me!
+But the response was amazing and vicious, including references to Satan leading me!
 And it was quite clear that she truly believes that she has no NEED for introspection!
 She even tried to turn it around, in telling me that she was feeling sorry for me that I was so much under the influence of Satan!
 Really amazing!
 It was a very, very sad experience.
 I can only Pray that she figures this out before the day when she might have the opportunity to meet Jesus.

 Therefore, it seems necessary that I add some Teaching here!
 YES, Jesus said "I am the Way" being the ONLY way that Christians can get to Heaven.
 In the past couple hundred years, it has become popular to say that being Saved is immediately and irrevocably available to anyone if they are willing to say a single statement, resembling: "Hey, Jesus, I am willing to allow you to be my Savior."